Is Your Clinic Accidentally Breaching AHPRA? 10 Red Flags Every Injector Misses | Foundd Legal

 Do this instead: Use plain, evidence-based descriptions of the service and practitioner credentials; avoid comparative claims.

-Red Flag 4 - Unbalanced risk statements
+Red Flag 4 - Creating Unreasonable Expectations of Benefit

 Red Flag 5 - Inducements and urgency (“limited time”, “don’t miss out”)